Head-on collisions of $\ell$-boson stars: Results

 \section{Results}

-We have investigated four different cases of the $\ell$-boson star data sets corresponding to different values of compactness.
-All the initial configurations correspond to two stars of the same type, localised on the stable branch, and with total mass (sum of the two stars' mass) that is \textit{larger} than the maximal mass of the model.
-The stars have radii (as defined before) ranging from $R_{99}=31.5$ (model A), to $R_{99}=13.5$ (model D), corresponding to a compactness ranging from $\mathcal{C} = 0.0221$ to $\mathcal{C}=0.0838$, respectively.
+We have investigated five different cases of the $\ell$-boson star datasets corresponding to different values of compactness.
+All the initial configurations correspond to two stars of the same type, localized on the stable branch, and with total mass (sum of the two stars' mass) that is \textit{larger} than the maximal mass of the model.
+The stars have radii (as defined before) ranging from $\mu R_{99}=56.5$ (model N), to $\mu R_{99}=13.5$ (model D), corresponding to a compactness ranging from $\mathcal{C} = 0.0074$ to $\mathcal{C}=0.0838$, respectively.
 In this section, we extensively discuss the dynamics for the various cases.

 The physical attributes of the initial data and some properties of the end state of the collisions are summarized in Table \ref{tab:R_coherent} (for coherent states) and Table \ref{tab:R_incoherent} (for incoherent states).
 Note that the properties of the initial data coincide in both tables, but not the end state.
+The models CHl1N and INl1N that appear in both tables will appear only on the analyzes related to the study of the final state.
 Concerning the initial data the tables show the typical size $R_{99}$, the frequency, the Komar mass of each star $M_0$, the number of particles in one of the fields of each star ($i.e.$ 1/3 of the total number of particles of each star, as described in Appendix \ref{app:number}) and the compactness.

 We define the time of collision $t_c$, as the time at which the spheres given by $R_{99}$ of each star intersect.
 Furthermore, in order to give a simple estimation of the object's size after the merger, we still use the aforementioned definition of $R_{99}$ as the radius of a sphere containing 99\% of the total mass, even when the object is not spherically symmetric.
 The center of such sphere is set at the center of mass, $x=y=z=0$.